urbanjost/M_framework/README.md

 M_framemaker illustrate the different types of output that can be generated.
  + [CSV](https://urbanjost.github.io/M_framework/bookkeeper.csv).
-   Generally. comma-seperated files can be read directly into spreadsheet programs, sqlite3, and several common databases.
+   Generally. comma-separated files can be read directly into spreadsheet programs, sqlite3, and several common databases.
  + [CSV runtimes](https://urbanjost.github.io/M_framework/bookkeeper_clicks.csv)
    Another CSV file that is a record of the runtimes between a